 After a crisis, attempts should be made to not simply reoccupy a similar footprint, but rather replace the damaged structure with one that is resilient to a similar or worse event in the future.
 This can be done by incorporating new design and materials into the construction that can help lessen damage.
 Utilities that were vulnerable should be relocated out of harms way.
 Areas that are prone to flood may be relocated to higher ground or berms may be constructed to lessen damage from water.

 Functional Annexes (A)

 A.1 Automated External Defibrillators (AED)

 CiTi has elected to provide Public Access Defibrillation (PAD).
-AED units have been placed various locations within each school building.
+AED units have been placed in various locations with in the buildings.